Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Spectral measure and Strichartz estimates associated with

 In this section, we study the spectral measure associated with the operator $H=\sqrt{\mathcal{L}_0}$ where $\LL_0=\Delta_g$ is the positive Laplacian on the metric cone.
-And then we apply the result to prove the Strichartz estimate when $V=0$.
+And then we apply the property of the spectral measure to prove the Strichartz estimates when $V=0$.